EI Awards judging panel

 Liz is a Director and Co-Founder of SE2, which helps individuals, communities and organisations build their capacity to respond to climate change.
 She has supported cities and municipalities in developing their Climate Emergency Action Plans, including detailed work supporting stakeholder and community engagement on heat networks, energy efficiency, carbon reduction in schools and tackling fuel poverty.
 She has conducted research and product development within the commercial sector, focusing on the opportunities for citywide interventions in commercial property and on how digitalisation and smart energy systems can support decarbonisation.
 Liz is a Director of Frome Renewable Energy Co-op, a Trustee of sustainability education charity SE-ED and an individual member of the Association for Decentralised Energy.

-Lucy is a Principal Energy Professional in the Carbon and Energy team at Jacobs.
-She has worked on a variety of infrastructure projects, aiming to quantify and reduce the carbon emissions and energy consumption in both the construction and operation phases.
-She is a Chartered Energy Manager and ESOS Lead Assessor and has completed energy management programmes for various clients including a multinational telecommunications company and a leading UK supermarket chain.
+Lucy is an Associate Director in the Carbon and Energy team at Jacobs.
+She has worked on a variety of infrastructure projects, quantifying and reducing carbon emissions and energy consumption in both the construction and operation phases.
+She is a Chartered Energy Manager, Chartered Environmentalist and ESOS Lead Assessor and has completed energy and carbon management programmes for various clients including a multinational telecommunications company and a leading UK supermarket chain.
 She has also worked with Government departments, auditing energy accreditation schemes and undertaking ESOS compliance audits.

 Health and Safety

-John Moylan, Director, Stonehaven and former BBC Industry & Employment Correspondent
+John Moylan, Senior Advisor, Stonehaven & former BBC Industry and Employment Correspondent

-John Moylan led the BBC’s coverage of energy, reporting for national TV & Radio News Bulletins from nuclear power plants, wind farms, fracking sites and from offshore in the North Sea and the Gulf of Mexico.
-As the BBC’s Industry & Employment Correspondent, he also covered major stories including the steel industry crisis, the VW diesel scandal, industrial relations and the gig economy.
-John’s 20 year BBC career spanned “Tomorrow’s World”, the dot com boom, the financial crisis and a spell in Brussels as Europe Business Reporter covering the EU institutions and WTO trade talks.
-John is now a director with the strategy and reputation consultancy Stonehaven.
+John is a communications specialist.
+He leads the media function at the strategic communications consultancy Stonehaven and advises some of Britain's leading businesses on corporate communications.
+Prior to joining Stonehaven John led the BBC’s coverage of energy, reporting for national news bulletins from nuclear power plants, wind and solar farms, fracking sites and offshore platforms.
+As the BBC’s Industry & Employment Correspondent, his brief also encompassed major stories including the VW diesel scandal and the crisis in the steel industry, as well as industrial relations and the gig economy.
+John’s BBC career spanned “Tomorrow’s World”, the dot com boom, the financial crisis and Brexit.
+He also spent several years in Brussels as the BBC's Europe Business Reporter covering the EU institutions and world trade talks.

 Talent, Development and Learning